matthewdbaldwin/job-portfolio/README.md

 ## Build for production
 When you are ready to deploy, run `npm run build` to generate the static site in the `dist/` directory.
 You can preview the production build locally with `npm run preview` after running the build command.

+> **Note:** The preview server now binds to `0.0.0.0` by default so it works in environments that do not support IPv6 loopback addresses (which would otherwise trigger `EACCES: permission denied ::1:4173`).
+If you prefer to limit it to localhost only, run `npm run preview -- --host 127.0.0.1` instead.